Sea Salt Flakes Pink – 150g

 Product description

-Pink Sea Salt Its colour varies over a spectrum from red to white, the most common being pink.
-Sea Salt is known to have more health qualities than that regular rock salt.
-It helps to improve hydration in the body by absorbing water at a more rapid rate and balances out the body’s blood sugar levels.
-It also helps to prevent and release muscle cramping.
-As well as in cooking, the salts can also be used in baths for a soothing muscle soak or as a body scrub and exfoliator.
+Pink Sea Salt is a unique Australian variety of salt that’s rich in nutrients and flavour with a blush-pink hue.
+It is known to have more health qualities than that regular rock salt, helping to improve hydration in the body by absorbing water at a more rapid rate and balances out the body’s blood sugar levels.
+In cooking it can be used as an everyday salt with an umami, savoury flavour that works in just about any dish!
+The salts can also be used in baths for a soothing muscle soak or as a body scrub and exfoliator.

 No products in the cart.